 (G) Officers are allowed to make decisions concerning the most efficient way to carry out their responsibilities, within legal constraints and as approved by a majority of the Executive Committee present at any meeting.

 — USE OF RANGE

 (A) Each member will be provided a key to the range upon payment of dues so that members may use the range when they wish.
 Keys are not to be duplicated by any member.

 (B) The range will be open sunrise to sunset 365 days a year.
 The only exceptions are: (1) Construction or building and grounds repair being done on the range.
-(2) Special Occasion shoots such as: Turkey shoots, sight in days, or club sponsored shoots.
+(2) Special Occasion shoots such as: Turkey shoots, sight in days, night sight in or club sponsored shoots.
 (3) On days of pre-approved and individually coordinated use by the Burkburnett Police Department.
 (4) Night time.

 (C) No member or group shall deny another member the use of the range.

 (D) Members may take four guest not to exceed 3 people at one time on the shooting line.
 The member must be present and the member is responsible for the guests.
 This does not apply to approved CHL/LTC classes.

 (E) Badges must be worn at all time when using the range.

 (F) Each member is responsible for their actions, and that of their guests.
 Safety of all is of primary concern and range safety rules will be followed at all times.
 All safety precautions and range rules and Standard Operating Procedures (SOP’s) must be followed at all times.